All News

 How to Not Compromise the Commercial Acting Industry

+Going hand-in-hand with the advertising industry, the commercial landscape is always changing.
 As more non-union commercials are being produced, a lack of union rules to protect the actor is an issue.

 All while striving to become union.